ianfnelson/blog.iannelson.uk/content/posts/2025-06-07-canned-scrapped-and-never-released-my-greatest-non-hits/index.md

 If you're going to be delighted by the ease of getting hired to build something shiny and new, you'd better make your peace with the ease of being fired too.
 Them's the breaks.

 Not every IT project is meant to change the world.
 Some are meant to test the waters, stir the pot, or keep people treading water while the organisation figures out what it's doing.
 And that's fine.
-Because in the long arc of a career, even the false starts help to shape the path.
+Because in the long arc of a career, even the false starts have their value — in the moment, and in what they teach you for next time.

 ---